serek4/simhub-gaps-overlay/README.md

 all data comes from plugin so first go to [Plugin Getting started instructions](https://github.com/kaiusl/KLPlugins.DynLeaderboards#getting-started) and setup plugin

+#### leaderboard rotation

+by default overlay have this leaderboards:
+- RelativeOnTrack
+- RelativeOverall
+- PartialRelativeClass

+you can use any relative leaderboard you want and reorder them in
+SimHub -> DynLeaderboard side tab -> Dynamic leaderboards tab

+leaderboard name `gaps`

 ### overlay setup

 - download latest release from [here](https://github.com/serek4/simhub-gaps-overlay/releases)